 This is actually a generous card — the catch is that Orbucks can only be redeemed on hotel purchases through Orbitz.
 Most other rewards cards offer more flexible or more valuable points.
 Still, if you use Orbitz frequently, this card could make sense as a way to earn a lot of points quickly.

-Booking a flight with Orbitz is a fairly simple process, just like with most OTAs.
+Booking a flight on the platform is a fairly simple process, just like with most OTAs.
 Let’s take a look at how to search and book, and at how to build a more complex itinerary.

-To search for flights from the Orbitz homepage, make sure to click the “Flights” tab.
+To search for flights from their homepage, make sure to click the “Flights” tab.
 Enter your origin and destination city/airports, dates, number of passengers, and whether you’d like to search for lower prices on nearby dates.

 If you click the “Advanced Options” link, you can choose whether you’d like to restrict the search to nonstops, as well as whether you want refundable fares, if you have a preferred airline, and what class you want.
 Once you’re ready, search and wait for results to load.

 Results are typically displayed in price order, starting with the lowest.
 You’ll only see the outbound flight, but the price represents the entire round-trip.
-Orbitz does display flights from most low-cost carriers, so if you’re searching for a one-way or basic round-trip, chances are these flights will show up first.
+They display flights from most low-cost carriers, so if you’re searching for a one-way or basic round-trip, chances are these flights will show up first.

 If you have preferences for which airline you fly, the number of stops, or time of day, you can use tools on the left side of the screen to filter results.
 You can also reorder the flights by departure or arrival time, duration, or highest price using a drop-down menu to the upper-right of the results.

-Something I really like about Orbitz is that it displays amenities alongside flight results — icons to the left of the price tell you whether the flight is equipped with Wi-Fi, power outlets, or inflight entertainment (IFE).
+Something I really like about this site is that it displays amenities alongside flight results — icons to the left of the price tell you whether the flight is equipped with Wi-Fi, power outlets, or inflight entertainment (IFE).

 You can also click on “flight details and baggage fees” to learn about costs, as well as the type of plane and what meal service is available.